+Figure 6-17.
 Establish convenient, multi-modal, at-grade connections to the Town Center at Walker Street, at New High Street, and at the Van Dorn Street bridge over Duke Street.
 Create smaller, walkable blocks at the Saul Centers/Passport, Choi and Van Dorn Plaza sites.

+Figure 6-18.
 Connect to Holmes Run by using a green spine that links through the Town Center, and takes advantage of viewsheds to the south.

+Figure 6-19.
 Leverage high visibility along Duke Street and I-395 by creating distinctive skylines and building tops along both major arterials.

-Create a central gathering place within the Town Center for Alexandria's West End.
+Figure 6-20.
+Create a central gathering place within the Town Center for Alexandria's West End

-Create a park using natural open space between Walker and Van Dorn, off Stevenson Avenue.
+Figure 6-21.
+Create a park between Walker Street and Van Dorn Street, off Stevenson Avenue.

-located below grade or lined with an active use.
+Figure 6-22.
+To the extent feasible, all parking should be located below grade or lined with an active use.

+Figure 6-23.
 Establish strong regional office and retail presence at West End Town Center, while maintaining a fine-grained mix of uses.

+Figure 6-24.
 Create a strong and direct pedestrian and vehicular connection to link both sides of Duke Street at New High Street, preferably with a grade separation.